jgeorge313/Personal_Portfolio/README.md

 ## Passions

 Outside of my passion for Data Science, listening to music has been a passion of mine.
 In the Passions folder, I've included my Spotify Wrapped 2019 summary.
-Since 2017, i listened to music via Spotify for at least **84 days each year**, or around 25% of the 365 day year (no I don't leave the application running when I went to sleep).
+Since 2017, I listened to music via Spotify for at least **84 days each year**, or around 25% of the 365 day year (no I don't leave the application running when I went to sleep).

 Music was a gateway to a different world, one that the artist was trying to take me to.
 I relish discovering the tiniest details in production or mixing of my favorite song, even more so if i've already listened to the song dozens of times.
 Music was also the tie to the community that supported me in a rigorous academic environment.
 Ater a long day of classes and group work, I would often find myself at a friends apartment turned studio.
 At the studio, I would mull on some of my business curriculua case readings while my friends experimented patiently, changing the inflection of the vocals, slowing the tempo down, and etc. Soaking up  creativity and the creative process from my friends has only increased my appreciation for a great song.